lawsonpd/applied-data-science-python/README.md

 # Applied Data Science with Python

-Projects from the Applied Data Science with Python specialization from University of Michigan (via Coursera).
+Projects from the [Applied Data Science with Python specialization](https://www.coursera.org/specializations/data-science-python) on Coursera (by University of Michigan).

 ## About specialization